RoMcMu/qucndieaalkf/README.md

 - `"SensorID"`  A unique identifier for the sensor.
 - `"Latitude"`  The latitude GPS value of the sensor.
-- `""Longitude` The longitude GPS value of the sensor.
+- `"Longitude"` The longitude GPS value of the sensor.
 - `"Gateway"`   The IP address of the sensor.

 **Response**